 We created a Spatial Mic USB Pro Tools I/O Template, so you can quickly import the I/O routing settings.
 These settings were created with the assumption you will use Spatial Mic USB as the audio input and output device.
 You can customize the configuration to include other hardware devices as desired.

 If you are using Windows 10, be sure you have downloaded and installed the ASIO4ALL audio driver before continuing.

-You will also need to download and install the Spatial Mic Converter Plugin:
+You will also need to download and install the latest Spatial Mic Converter Plugin from our Downloads page.